25 John Proctor Quotes With Page Numbers From The Crucible

 But his quotes are some of the most memorable in the play.

-Here are 25 John Proctor quotes with page numbers from The Crucible:
+This post has the best 25 John Proctor quotes with page numbers from The Crucible.

 60 The Crucible Quotes With Page Numbers